 To get insights into your business, you need instant access to Hadoop data so that you can generate reports and get answers to your questions.
 Most organizations find it challenging when users try to connect traditional BI and analytical tools directly to Hadoop, as they face significant performance issues.

 When the size of data gets massive, and the complexity of reports increase, most BI tools fail on response times.
 Wait times get larger, ranging from a few minutes to a few days and business users can’t wait for that long.
 As a result, data cannot be used for problem-solving or better decision making.

 Traditional OLAP and its problems

-Organizations have tried several approaches to solve the problems associated with speed and scale of Big Data.
-When they attempt to use traditional OLAP (Online Analytical Processing) solutions on Big Data, they fail as these conventional tools cannot deal with the volume, cardinality, dimensions, and the variety of big data.
+Organizations have tried several approaches to solve the problems associated with the speed and scale of Big Data.
+When they attempt to use traditional OLAP (Online Analytical Processing) solutions on Big Data, they fail as these conventional tools cannot deal with the volume, cardinality, dimensions, and the variety of Big Data.

 Thus, it becomes necessary to use a solution that moves analytical capabilities to data instead of trying to move data to the analytical environment.